 9. Fresh Air

-The children feel nauseous during the travel because they think packed in and suffocated.
-So be sure that there is plenty of airflow within the car so that the child can breathe properly and feels fresh!
+The children feel nauseous during the travel because they think they packed in and suffocated.
+So be sure that there is plenty of airflow within the car so the child can breathe properly and feel fresh!

 10. Avoid Strong Smells

 The smell plays a significant role in motion sickness.
 To exclude anything with a strong odor from the child's proximity.
-Try to avoid some types of car fresheners, perfumes & substantial smelling food items, etc.
+Avoid car fresheners, perfumes & substantial smelling food items, etc.

 Additional Tips to Prevent Motion Sickness in Children

-- Let your child have a few sips of water because being dehydrated can make her or him feel nausea.
+- Give your child a few sips of water because being dehydrated can make her or him feel nauseous.

 - Keep the temperature of your car stable.

-- Front seats are ideal for your child; stay away from rear seats in the van.
+- Front seats are ideal for your child; avoid rear seats in the van.

 - Keep an orange or lemon handy in your hand.
 Make your child smell it for relief if he or she is experiencing car sickness.